Kunjesh9867/Projects/C-Sharp/Restaurant Management/CSharp_Final_Assignment/README.md

  - Code is well-indented, formatted and comments are added where required.

  ## Project features
- - This idea can be implemented in real life game.
+ - This idea can be implemented in real life applications.
  - To enhance user's experience, GUI can be added.

 ## Programming Language and Technologies used